metabench/jsgui/README.md

 -   HTML Basic Controls - Control defaults to a div but there is syntax that makes it quick to make other elements as JSGUI controls.
 -   Advanced Controls - A variety of Controls that do a bunch of different things in various stages of completeness, eg Horizontal_Slider.
 Some are not really that advanced but they are built on top of functionality that's basic so I'm sticking with that name for the moment.

-## Build size for client:

-Currently weighing in at about 220KB minified but not gzipped.
-I have plans to work on compression of this further, either manually or automatically making some JavaScript files that are not encapsulated as separate modules but are a big file using lots of local variables.

 ## Server: